circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 ### Accessing Services
 {:.no_toc}

-It is **not** possible to start a service in remote docker and ping it directly from a primary container or to start a primary container that can ping a service in remote docker.
+It is **not** possible to start a service in remote Docker and ping it directly from a primary container or to start a primary container that can ping a service in remote docker.
 To solve that, you’ll need to interact with a service from remote docker, as well as through the same container:

 ```
 #...